Arghya-1121/music.nvim/README.md

 require('lualine').setup {
   sections = {
     lualine_x = {
-      require("music-controls")._statusline,
+      require("music")._statusline,
     }
   }
 }
 ```

-An example of the statusline with Music Controls integrated:
+An example of the statusline with Music integrated:

 ![statusline preview](/assets/statusline_preview.png)

 ## License

-Music Controls is licensed under the MIT License.
+Music is licensed under the MIT License.
 See the [LICENSE.md](./LICENSE.md)
 file for more information.

 ## Contributing